lubuntu-team/manual/source/4/4.4/Firmware-Updater.rst

 If nothing of your hardware can be found to be updated Firmware updater will say :guilabel:`No devices found`.

+To actually update left click on the :guilabel:`Update to latest` button.
+Then confirm your update by left clicking the :guilabel:`Update` button.
+If your device needs to restart to update firmware you will get a restart now or later dialog.
+To restart now left click the :guilabel:`Restart now` button.
+To choose a later time to restart left click the :guilabel:`Restart later` button.

 Version
 -------
 Lubuntu ships with version 127 of firmware updater.